jupyter/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 }
 ```

-As the comment point out, `this` do refer to the current function.
+As the comment points out, `this` refers to the current function.
 The way around that is to use a closure around `that`:

 ```javascript
 Cell.prototype.execute = function(delay){